bot-astro/astro-bot.space/README.md

 ## Modules & Libraries

 Design and CSS with [Tailwind](https://nuxt.com/modules/tailwindcss).
-Inspiration for simple components can be gathered with [Headless UI](https://headlessui.com/).
+Inspiration for simple components can be gathered with [shadcn-vue](https://www.shadcn-vue.com/).

-Store management with [Pinia](https://pinia.vuejs.org/ssr/nuxt.html).
+Store management with [vue-query](https://tanstack.com/query/latest/docs/framework/vue/overview).
 It is the superior solution for local state.

 Icon management with [Nuxt Icon](https://nuxt.com/modules/icon).
 Icons can be browsed on [Icones](https://icones.js.org/), specifically the [Fluent UI System Icons](https://icones.js.org/collection/fluent).